Apl223/Portfolio/Cybersecurity/Labs/DVWA/Cross Site Request Forgery/README.md

 * I uploaded the HTML page to this repository and accessed it as a GitHub page so it could render the HTML:
 [https://apl223.github.io/Portfolio/Cybersecurity/Labs/DVWA/Cross Site Request Forgery/Test pages/testscript.html](https://apl223.github.io/Portfolio/Cybersecurity/Labs/DVWA/Cross%20Site%20Request%20Forgery/Test%20pages/testscript.html)
 * As expected, I got the "That request didn't look correct." error.
-* I would somehow have to preserve the referrer header in the request when a user makes a request from my HTML page, otherwise the password change will not work.
+* I would somehow have to preserve the referrer header as the same as the DVWA host in the request when a user makes a request from my HTML page, otherwise the password change will not work.
 This will most likely involve a layered attack with open redirection or XSS to grab that information before I can submit a password change.
 * **<<span>meta> elements wont work to remove the requirement of the referrer header since the php source code requires we have it.**